 - Liquid solutions

 In the US, chewable dental disclosing tablets are by far the most widely available product to reveal plaque on teeth.
-Mouth rinses that show plaque are harder to find, and toothpastes are few and far between.
+Mouthwash that shows plaque is harder to find, and toothpastes are few and far between.

 They all work in pretty much the same way though.
-Plaque staining tablets and rinses products contain a colored dye, usually vegetable-based, which sticks to plaque and makes it easy to see which areas of the mouth require extra attention.
+Plaque staining tablets and plaque disclosing mouthwash contain a colored dye, usually vegetable-based, which sticks to plaque and makes it easy to see which areas of the mouth require extra attention.

 - Children who are still learning how to brush